Krishna-Jonnagaddala/sentinel-incident-investigation-lab/investigation/iocs.md

 ## Validation philosophy

 I validated behavior-first.
-Every indicator here earns its place from what it did *in our own telemetry* — the unsolicited external RDP, the download cradle, the fixed-interval beacon — before any external reputation lookup.
-Threat-intel reputation is corroboration, not the basis of the verdict, so the case doesn't collapse if an enrichment source is down or wrong.
+Every indicator here earns its place from what it did *in our own telemetry* the unsolicited external RDP, the download cradle, the fixed interval beacon before any external reputation lookup.
+Threat intel reputation is corroboration, not the basis of the verdict, so the case doesn't collapse if an enrichment source is down or wrong.
 For an indicator I couldn't tie to local behavior, I'd mark it "observed, not confirmed malicious" rather than promote it.